 - Creating and administering electronic databases and records.

 - Developing and directing public exhibits and presentations.

 - Locating new resources to expand the institution's archive.

 - Organizing and classifying archival materials to improve their searchability.

 Archivists spend most of their time working in a self-directed capacity.
 Yet, they regularly collaborate with museum curators and university staff to design exhibits and organize events.
-Many archival materials are written in outdated language.
-That means archivists generally possess above-average reading skills and detail-oriented thinking.
-These characteristics also allow archivists to create detailed policies that govern public and private access to sensitive materials.
+Many archivists generally possess above-average reading skills, interpersonal skills and detail-oriented thinking.
+These characteristics enable archivists to create the detailed policies that govern public and private access to sensitive materials.
 Additionally, archivists may develop educational programs for a range of different audiences.